mekb-turtle/playcoin/README.md

 # playcoin
 3DS homebrew tool to set your Play Coin count.

-I wrote this because I didn't others with a front-end that I liked.
+I wrote this because I couldn't find others with a front-end that I liked.

 Credit goes to https://github.com/MrCheeze/playcoin